Powerset (company): Powerlabs

-People
+Notable people

 Barney Pell (born March 18, 1968, in Hollywood, California) was co-founder and CEO of Powerset.
 Pell received his Bachelor of Science degree in symbolic systems from Stanford University in 1989, where he graduated Phi Beta Kappa and was a National Merit Scholar.
 Pell received a PhD in computer science from Cambridge University in 1993, where he was a Marshall Scholar.
 He has worked at NASA, as chief strategist and vice president of business development at StockMaster.com (acquired by Red Herring in March, 2000) and at Whizbang!
 Labs.
 Prior to joining Powerset, Pell was an Entrepreneur-in-Residence at Mayfield Fund, a venture capital firm in Silicon Valley.

 Pell is also a founder of Moon Express, Inc., a U.S. company awarded a $10M commercial lunar contract by NASA and a competitor in the Google Lunar X PRIZE.

 Steve Newcomb was the COO and co-founder of Powerset.
 Prior to joining Powerset, he was a co-founder of Loudfire, General Manager at Promptu, and was on the board of directors at Jaxtr.
 He left Powerset in October 2007 to form Virgance, a social startup incubator.

 Lorenzo Thione (born in Como, Italy) was the product architect and co-founder of Powerset.
 Prior to joining Powerset, he worked at FXPAL in natural language processing and related research fields.
 Thione earned his master's degree in software engineering from the University of Texas at Austin.

 Ronald Kaplan, former manager of research in Natural Language Theory and Technology at PARC, served as the company's CTO and CSO.

 Ryan Ferrier is a member of the founding team of Powerset.
 He managed personnel and internal operations.
 After 2008 he went on to co-found Serious Business, which made Facebook applications and was later bought by Zynga.

 Another Powerset alumnus, Alex Le, became CTO of Serious Business and went on to become an executive producer at Zynga when it bought the company.
 Siqi Chen founded a stealth startup in mobile computing after leaving Powerset.

-Tom Preston-Werner and Chris Wanstrath worked at Powerset and left after the acquisition to found GitHub (also acquired by Microsoft).
+Tom Preston-Werner worked at Powerset and left after the acquisition to found GitHub.